-By the end of the twentieth century and the turn of the millennium, 14 Kennedy Street had become something of an underused resource.
+By the end of the twentieth century and the turn of the millennium, 14 Kennedy Street had become something of an under-supported resource.
 Eventually, economic forces – particularly, increasing book prices and declining membership as chambers and firms grew to ever bigger sizes opting for in-house and online facilities – meant that the library could no longer afford to keep the Kennedy Street property and to maintain its extensive and rich resources.

 Having begun life above a public house on Deansgate, the library has done a full circle, returning to accommodation back on Deansgate, albeit in a building which once belonged to the Temperance Society: ‘Onward Buildings’.

 Governance and mission

 Since 1884, the Library has been run by a board of directors, bringing together both young and old barristers and solicitors to represent the whole Manchester legal community.

 The library’s purpose and mission are to provide reading room facilities and lending library services to both solicitors and barristers.
 Over the years, it has helped countless lawyers progress their careers, levelling the playing fields between big and small law firms, and between established and new practitioners.

-Through the experienced and dedicated Librarian and her assistant, members of the Library are able to access remotely or on site numerous legal electronic databases.
+Through the experienced and dedicated Librarian and her assistant, members of the Library are able to access research via numerous legal electronic databases.